Morning, Tuesday, 19th March 2019

 Sixty One Whitehall, London SW1A 2ET

 THIS EVENT IS CPD CERTIFIED

-With the Government’s post-implementation review of the Legal Aid, Sentencing and Punishment of Offenders Act (LASPO) expected to be published later this year, attendees will discuss the key findings and the implications for future reform of the system.
+Attendees at this timely seminar will discuss the key findings of the Government’s recently published post-implementation review of the Legal Aid, Sentencing and Punishment of Offenders Act (LASPO), and the implications for future reform of the legal aid system.

-Further sessions will consider the steps that can be taken to develop alternative sources of legal advice early in the process, representation and assistance for litigants in person.
-It will also consider the future role of services such as mediation, pro-bono and McKenzie Friends in meeting un-met legal need, as well as options for strengthening public legal education.
+Further sessions will consider the future role of services such as mediation, pro-bono and McKenzie Friends in meeting un-met legal need, as well as options for strengthening public legal education.